 Many displays are made up from a wide range of static model trams.
-There are over one hundred British and overseas trams in OO scale, over thirty continental ones in HO (all of which can be run on Johannesfeld), and a small range of London buses and trolleybuses.
+There are over one hundred British and overseas trams in 00 scale, over sixty continental ones in H0 (half of which can be run on Johannesfeld), and a small range of London buses and trolleybuses.
+Seen here (right) is a selection of London trams in 4mm scale.

 In 1/16th scale there are the following trams available for display:-